-- Paths: Grassy paths, tracks and roads.
-The paths are steep in places, so good walking shoes and boots are recommended.
+- Terrain: Grassy paths, tracks and roads.
+The paths are steep in places, so good walking shoes and boots are recommended

-- Dogs: Dogs should be kept under control, or on a lead; sheep and goats graze freely on the headland.
+- Dogs: should be kept under control, or on a lead; sheep and goats graze freely on the headland

 - Refreshments: Available at the Summit Complex, which is open daily from Easter until the end of November, weekends only out of season.
-The Rest and Be Thankful Café is at the far end of the headland, on the Marine Drive.
+The Rest and Be Thankful Café (all year with a few exceptions) is at the far end of the headland, on the Marine Drive

 - When walking along roads, walk on the right hand side in a single file.
 This beautiful headland can be very exposed, and weather conditions near the summit can be very different from those at sea level.